vladdekhanov/backend-node-template/README.md

 ## Installing

-[Click the link](https://github.com/vladdekhanov/backend-node-template/generate) to generate your repository on the Github with this template or simply clone it.
+[Click the link](https://github.com/vladdekhanov/backend-node-template/generate) to generate your repository on the Github from this template or simply clone it.

 ## Technical stack